Matrix profile

 How to Use This Tool:

-3. Add texture with Random flicker, Flicker rate, Column motion, Wave strength, Respawn frequency, Background noise, Background dim, and Scanline strength.
+4. Add texture with Random flicker, Flicker rate, Column motion, Wave strength, Respawn frequency, Background noise, and Scanline strength.
+If the rain becomes hard to read, reduce texture before increasing glow.

 Interpreting Results:

-• Columns rises when density increases or characters become smaller.
-More columns add richness but can reduce lane clarity.
+• Columns rises when the canvas is wider, density is higher, or characters are smaller.
+More columns add richness but make lane spacing tighter.

-• Scanline strength affects metrics, JSON state, and guidance.
-It should not be read as proof of a visible scanline overlay by itself.
+• Scanline strength affects metrics, JSON state, and advisory cues.
+It should not be treated as proof that a separate visible scanline mask has been drawn.

 Technical Details: